 Shabana Fayyaz is an Assistant Professor with the Defense and Strategic Studies Department at the Quaid-IzamUniversity, Islamabad and is also a Doctoral Candidate at the Political Science Department, University of Birmingham, UK.

 James Forest is one of the three directors of the Terrorism Research Initiative and co-editor of Perspectives on Terrorism.
-After nine years at West Point, the majority of them at the Combating Terrorism Center, he is teaching terrorism and security studies in the criminal justice and criminology department of the University of Massachusetts at Lowell Campus.
-There he has just been appointed first director of the new Center for Security Research and Technologies (CSRT).
+He is Director of the Security Studies at the University of Massachusetts at its Lowell Campus and was the first director of the Center for Terrorism and Security Studies.
 He is also a Senior Fellow at the Joint Special Operations University in Tampa, Florida.

 George Michael is an Assistant Professor of Political Science and Administration of Justice at the University of Virginia’s College of Wise.